-If your query relates to lights which have not been turned on in a new housing estate or for public lights in an estate which has not been taken in charge by Cork City Council please note that this is a matter for the developer of the estate and your query should be directed towards them.
+If your query relates to lights that have not been turned on in a new housing estate or lights in an estate that has not been taken in charge by Cork City Council, please note that this is a matter for the Developer of the estate and your query should be directed to them.

-ESB Networks operate a callsave 1850 372 999 number for emergencies/electricity interruptions or to report emergency situations such as fallen power lines etc. ESB Networks will not respond to non-emergency fault reports such as public lights out of order or foliage blocking public lights.
+ESB Networks operate a call save 1850 372 999 number for emergencies / electricity interruptions or to report emergency situations such as fallen power lines etc. ESB Networks will not respond to non - emergency fault reports such as streetlights out of order or foliage blocking streetlights.

 Cork City Council’s Taking In Charge document (Rev C) can be downloaded from HERE.
 This document is required to be completed in full before TIC application can be processed.